-If the currency rate is set up corresponding with each allows currency, allow currency will be displayed in frontend with default display currency.
-Users can switch among these allow currencies and price will change based on currency rate (Magento 2 currency conversion).
+If the currency rate is set up corresponding with each allowed currency, the latter will be displayed in the frontend with default display currency.
+Users can switch among these allowed currencies and prices will change based on currency rate (Magento 2 currency conversion).

 How to Set up Magento Currency